abdullaAshraf/Esports-API/README.md

 ## Endpoints

-- /Players/'Team Name':
+- /Player/'Team Name':
 get all current players inside a League of legends team.

-- /Players/All:
+- /Players/:
-get all players in pro League of legends esports.
+get all players in pro League of legends esports in current season (LPL,LCK,LCS,LEC).

 - /Team/'Tournament Name':
 get all teams that currently partcipate in a specific tournament.